geomesa/geomesa-nifi/README.md

 ## PutGeoTools

-The ``PutGeoTools`` processor is used for ingesting data into a GeoTools compatible datastore.
+The ``PutGeoTools`` processor is used for ingesting data into a GeoTools compatible data store.
 In addition to the common properties defined above, it requires properties for connecting to the data store.

 The `DataStoreName` property should match to the display name of the data store to use, for example `PostGIS` to use a PostGIS data store.
 Additional data store parameters for the specific data store you are using can be specified through NiFi dynamic properties.

+Note that the dependencies for the requested data store must be available on the NiFi classpath.

 ## ConvertToGeoAvro

 The ``ConvertToGeoAvro`` processor leverages GeoMesa's internal converter framework to convert features into Avro and pass them along as a flow to be used by other processors in NiFi.

-# Upgrade Path
+# Upgrade Guide

+## 2.4.x

+The GeoMesa processors have been refactored to support NiFi nar inheritance and as a first step towards supporting Java 11.
+Any existing processors will continue to work under the older version, as long as you don't delete the old GeoMesa nar file.
+However, you will need to create new processors in order to upgrade to 2.4.x.

 ## 1.3.x to 1.4.x